These Quinoa Granola Bars make a delicious, healthy snack that you can feel good about serving your family! Gluten Free and Vegan.

 - 1/2 cup unsweetened shredded coconut

-- Place oven rack in the middle position and preheat the oven to 300 degrees.
-Line a 13 x 9 inch pan with aluminum foil, allowing the foil to hang over the edges of the pan.
-Take a second piece of foil and lay it perpendicular to the first one, allowing the foil to hang over the pan.
-Smooth foil flush to the pan and spray.
+Place oven rack in the middle position and preheat the oven to 300 degrees.
+Line a 13 x 9 inch pan with parchment, allowing the parchment to hang over the edges of the pan.
+Spray with cooking spray.

 - In a bowl, combine maple syrup, sugar and sea salt.
 Whisk in coconut oil.